ajbraus/Node-Reddit-Clone/P02-Displaying-Posts/content.md

 # /Posts/Index Route

-> [action]
-> Next, let's create a `posts-index` template in our `views` folder.
+Next, let's create a `posts-index` template in our `views` folder.
 Don't worry about it looking fancy right now, we'll spruce it up in a bit.
 Just have it display `hello world` for now, or something equally simple.

->
-> Once that's created, we want to have the root route (`/`) render the `posts-index` template.
+Once that's created, we want to have the root route (`/`) render the `posts-index` template.
 We also need to then pull the `posts` out of the database, and send them along with the response.
 Let's edit our `INDEX` call in our `posts.js` controller.
 Remember to put it AFTER you require all the middleware:
->

 ```js
 app.get('/', (req, res) => {
   Post.find({}).lean()